thoughtcroft/thoughtcroft.github.io/_posts/2012-10-08-how-i-learned-to-stop-worrying-and-love-the-cloud.md

 ---
 layout:   post
 title:    "How I learned to stop worrying and love the cloud"
 date:     2012-10-08
+category: cloud
-tags:   [cloud, ninefold, programming, ruby]
+tags:
+  - books
+  - cloud
+  - ninefold
+  - programming
+  - ruby
 ---

 *Originally published at Ninefold (2010-2015), a cloud services provider